skyfielders/python-skyfield/skyfield/documentation/api-vectors.rst

-      ``3`` for the center of gravity of the Earth-Moon system, or ``0`` for the very center of the Solar System itself, though it might also be a specific object like a :class:`~skyfield.toposlib.Topos` on the Earth’s surface or an :class:`~skyfield.sgp4lib.EarthSatellite` in orbit around it.
+      ``3`` for the center of gravity of the Earth-Moon system, or ``0`` for the very center of the Solar System itself, though it might also be a specific object like a :class:`~skyfield.toposlib.GeographicPosition`
+      on the Earth’s surface
+      or an :class:`~skyfield.sgp4lib.EarthSatellite`
+      in orbit around it.

    .. attribute:: target